Last Updated on April 16, 2023

 ACDs have a smooth, double-layered coat that’s easy to care for.
 All you have to do to keep it in good condition is to brush it at least once a week.
 You can also use a grooming glove to make the process easier.

-Red Heeler dogs do shed and they blow their undercoats twice a year, usually during spring and fall.
+Red Heeler dogs do shed moderately, but they blow their undercoats twice a year, usually during spring and fall.
 You may have to ramp up the brushing to twice or thrice a week during shedding season to remove dead hair from the coat.

 This cattle dog’s coat has no oily residue and is not prone to developing odor, so he doesn’t need to be bathed often.
 Getting your Heeler in the tub once every one to two months should be enough to keep him clean.